ProtonVPN/ios-mac-app/libraries/BugReport/README.md

 ## Dependency injection

 Everything related to the views (concretely colors) is injected via SwiftUIs environment.
 Everything related to side effects (like a delegate to get initial data or send back filled report) is injected using `Current` global variable of type `BugReportEnvironment`.
-Initialy data is set to use mocked `BugReportModel`, but it is set either in `BugReportCreator` or if using `BugReportView` directly from the app, `Current.bugReportDelegate` should be pre-set directly.
+Initialy data is set to use mocked `BugReportModel`, but it is set either in `BugReportCreator` or if using `BugReportView` directly from the app, `CurrentEnv.bugReportDelegate` should be pre-set directly.

 ## Development